Getting started with Claude Code and CircleCI

 Getting a CircleCI project ready

-If you want a quick way to follow along, fork this ecommerce demo project that already has CircleCI configured:
+If you want a quick way to follow along, clone this Node.js demo repository that already has CircleCI configured:

 Connecting Claude Code to CircleCI